Indeed, one can grow delicious garlic in aquaponics – just don’t expect vampires to come sobbing at your door!

 As a heavy feeder, garlic requires a constant supply of macro and micronutrients to produce large bulbs.

-The nutrient-rich water from an aquaponic system proves ideal.
 However, the root zone needs excellent drainage to prevent root rot in wet conditions.

 Coarse materials like hydroton clay balls or coco coir provide optimum aeration for roots.